 How to Buy Diamonds at the Tel Aviv Diamond Exchange

 Buying diamonds at the Tel Aviv Diamond Exchange is remarkably easy.
 However, you must know what to expect before visiting the bourse.
-As we mentioned earlier, the complex houses a vast collection of diamond stores.
-That can be a pro or a con depending on how you look at it.
-For instance, if you go shopping unprepared, you’ll find any diamond on displays here stunning.
+As we have mentioned earlier, the complex houses a vast collection of diamond stores, which can be a pro or a con depending on how you look at it.
+For instance, if you go shopping unprepared, you will find any diamond on displays here stunning.
 Excitement may get the better of you, causing you to make an unwise decision.
 Therefore, we cannot overstate the importance of preparedness.

 The good thing about the IDE is that diamond shops are located both within the complex and in the surrounding areas.
-That’s very important, as there are times you can’t access the complex unless accompanied by a member.
+It is essential as there are times you cannot access the complex unless accompanied by a member.
 Also, the camaraderie among merchants here will make your shopping experience smooth and seamless.
-Even if a store doesn’t stock the diamond you’re looking for, they’ll gladly refer you to other sellers.
+Even if a store does not stock the diamond you are looking for, they will gladly refer you to other sellers.

-But being a relatively busy area, you should research a store before visiting it.
+Because it is a relatively busy area, you should research a store before visiting it.
 We mentioned that Jews are known for their strict adherence to ethical commerce practices.
-And that replicates across many diamond jewelers in Tel Aviv.
-However, don’t expect everyone to play by the rules.
+This replicates across many diamond jewelers in Tel Aviv.
+However, do not expect everyone to play by the rules.
 Unless you do your due diligence, you might fall victim to unscrupulous diamond dealers.

-While researching on a store, try to establish the kind of diamonds they sell.
+While researching a store, try to establish the kind of diamonds they sell.
 Israel may be a member of the Kimberley Process.
 However, the country has been indicted a few times for importing blood diamonds.
 For surety purposes, ask the retailer to produce some conflict-free guarantee.
 Also, establish whether the vendor deals in certified diamonds.
-And while you do, ensure such diamonds are graded by reputable organizations.
+While you do, ensure that reputable organizations have graded the diamonds.
 Examples of such organizations include the Gemological Institute of America.

 Next, contact the store and inquire about any additional services they offer.
-Obviously, you’re not looking for things like shipping policy.
-That’s because you’ll be buying the diamond in person.
+You are not looking for things like shipping policy because you will be buying the diamond in person.
 However, ask about things like their return policy.
-In case the diamond doesn’t meet your expectations, it’s relieving to know that you can return it to the store hassle-free.
+In case the diamond does not meet your expectations, it is relieving to know that you can return it to the store hassle-free.
 Some reputable merchants may also offer insurance and diamond trade-in services.

 Lastly, verify the price of the diamond you wish to buy beforehand.
 The Bursa is a bustling complex.
 Vendors handle thousands of visitors every day.
 As such, negotiating prices at the stores here can be a little challenging.
-It, therefore, pays to know the diamond you desire and its cost before heading to the bourse.
-When you visit the complex, the only thing you’ll be left to confirm is the documentation.
+Therefore, it pays to know the diamond you desire and its cost before heading to the bourse.
+When you visit the complex, documentation is the only aspect you would be required to look into.

-Buying diamonds in Tel Aviv isn’t only a fun-filled experience.
-It’s also a learning one.
+Buying diamonds in Tel Aviv is not only a fun-filled experience but is also a learning one.
 The city is home to thousands of diamond vendors.
 Most of these are housed within the Tel Aviv Diamond Exchange complex.
-If you’re based in Israel, the Bursa is a one-stop-shop for all your diamond needs.
-And if you’re a tourist, a trip around this bourse should definitely be part of your itinerary.
+If you are based in Israel, the Bursa is a one-stop-shop for all your diamond needs.
+Similarly, if you are a tourist, a trip around this bourse should be part of your itinerary.